mxagar/linux_nvidia_egpu/BlogPost.md

 ![MacOS NVIDIA SMI](./assets/mac_nvidia_smi.png)

-Snapshot of the `nvidia-smi` output on the Ubuntu machine (`urgull`) but executed from my MacBook.
+Snapshot of the `nvidia-smi` output on the Ubuntu machine (hostname: `urgull`) but executed from my MacBook (hostname: `kasiopeia`).
 We can see the eGPU and its load: NVIDIA GeForce RTX 3060, 14W / 170W used, 26MiB / 12288MiB used.

 ## Using the eGPU